SoftwarePrince/Web3-Browser/ios/browser/favicon/docs.md

 }
 ```

-This all emulates the `web::WebState::DidStartNavigation` and `web::WebState::DidFinishNavigation` functions in a much simpler way, that would be compatible with Kahf-iOS until the day we switch over to using Chromium's `CRWWebView`.
+This all emulates the `web::WebState::DidStartNavigation` and `web::WebState::DidFinishNavigation` functions in a much simpler way, that would be compatible with BrowseWeb3-iOS until the day we switch over to using Chromium's `CRWWebView`.